 Our primary sources of liquidity are cash generated from operations and borrowings under our Senior Credit Facility.
 Our principal liquidity requirements are to meet our financial commitments, finance current operations, fund organic growth and/or acquisitions, service debt and pay dividends.
 Our liquidity requirements fluctuate with our level of customer acquisition costs, acquisitions, collateral posting requirements on our derivative instruments portfolio, distributions, the effects of the timing between the settlement of payables and receivables, including the effect of bad debts, weather conditions, and our general working capital needs for ongoing operations.
 We believe that cash generated from operations and our available liquidity sources will be sufficient to sustain current operations and to pay required taxes and quarterly cash distributions, including the quarterly dividends to the holders of the Class A common stock and the Series A Preferred Stock, for the next twelve months.
-We believe that the financing of any additional growth through acquisitions or the need for more liquidity in 2019, may require further equity or debt financing and/or further expansion of our Senior Credit Facility.
-Estimating our liquidity requirements is highly dependent on then-current market conditions, including forward prices for natural gas and electricity, and market volatility and our then existing capital structure and requirements.
+Estimating our liquidity requirements is highly dependent on then-current market conditions, including weather events, forward prices for natural gas and electricity, market volatility and our then existing capital structure and requirements.